 Interflon Paste HT1200

-Interflon Paste HT1200 with MicPol is an H1-rated, ceramic-based assembly paste and rethreading compound with a broad range of applications.
+Interflon Paste HT1200 with MicPol is an H1-rated (kosher and halal), ceramic-based assembly paste and rethreading compound with a broad range of applications.
 It can withstand temperatures of up to 1,200° Celsius, or about 2,100° Fahrenheit, making it ideal for use in food production environments such as commercial bakeries.
 It protects against galling, fretting, and galvanic corrosion, withstands high pressure and acid media, and strongly resists water washout.

 Interflon Fin Grease